 Making a Water Balloon

 Attempt 2: Water Balloon

 The water balloon is the fourth project in the book.
 I remember making one of these in my club, and it wasn’t too hard.
-Still, I was flustered from not being able to figure out the simplest and easiest project in the book, and this one was listed as a two star difficulty.
-I hoped my memory could help me through the process, though.
+But I was still flustered from not being able to figure out the simplest and easiest project in the book, and this one was listed as a two star difficulty.
+I hoped my memory could help me through the process.

 Again, the small size made folding difficult, but each fold is simple, and the diagrams were helpful in showing how to make each fold as a result.
 There are 16 steps to this project, and many of them are repeat folds that you make on both sizes of the paper.
 Step 12 tells you to flip the model over and repeat the same process, but it would have been helpful to say which steps to repeat from.
 It took some back tracking.

 A good skill to have when doing origami is being able to know how to make an identical but opposite fold on each side of the project.
 The shapes that you make while folding are very symmetrical, but because most people are either right or left-handed, you are constantly trying to figure out how to do the same step backwards.